Ahmad Bakhsh Sindhi: Private life

 Ahmad Bakhsh Sindhi was born to Haji Mola Bakhsh Sindhi and his wife, Saira Hajjan in Bikaner, Rajasthan.
 Sindhi was primarily raised and educated by his mother because his father died when he was 8 years old due to choking on a bone.

 In 1944, Sindhi achieved the gold medal in his Master of Arts and Bachelor of Laws studies at the prestigious Aligarh Muslim University in the city of Aligarh in Uttar Pradesh, India.
 From 1944 till 1947, he was a lecturer in philosophy at the Dungar College in Bikaner.
 He was remarkably proficient in English, Urdu and Hindi languages.

 On 6 June 1945, Ahmad Bakhsh Sindhi married Ameena Begum of Bikaner.
-The couple had five daughters, and one son.
+The couple had five daughters (Late Mrs. Shamim Begum (High School Senior Teacher, Bikaner), Dr. Naseem Sindhi Salim (New York, USA), Mrs Abida Begum (Housewife, New York, USA), Late Ms Aziza Khan, MA LLB (Jodhpur), Ms Chand Sultana (New York, USA), and one son, Mr. Husain Sindhi Ahmad (Engineer, Philadelphia, USA).

 Political career

 Sindhi’s first political achievement was being appointed to the position of Cabinet Minister for the independent state of Bikaner by its Maharaja, Sir Sadul Singh, in 1948.

 Post independence, Sindhi contested in the first two Legislative Assembly elections from Bikaner seat under the banner of Indian National Congress.
 Pandit Jawaharlal Nehru demonstrated personal interest in his election campaigns and visited Bikaner.

-From 1949 till 1980, Sindhi practiced law in the Rajasthan High Court.
+From 1949 till 1980, Sindhi practiced law in the Rajasthan High Court in Jodhpur.
 He was known for feeding the poor there as well as his overall social work for the lower class in the area.
-One notable instance was his campaign to help people get housing instead of living on the street by the Sardarpura Cemetery.
+One notable instance was his campaign to help people get housing instead of living on the street by the Sardarpura and Sojati Gate Cemetery.

 During a 1971 debate regarding the Indo-Soviet Treaty of Peace, Friendship and Cooperation, Sindhi is cited to have tried to add the amendment to the treaty.